jrdegbe/thamesthrive-api/docs/installation/jobs/index.md

-# Tracardi Jobs
+# ThamesThrive Jobs

-Tracardi uses jobs that can be initiated through Kubernetes (k8s) or set up as crontab jobs.
-These jobs play crucial roles in the commercial Tracardi platform.
+ThamesThrive uses jobs that can be initiated through Kubernetes (k8s) or set up as crontab jobs.
+These jobs play crucial roles in the commercial ThamesThrive platform.
 The following jobs need to be started:

 1. **Heartbeat Job**: This task closes visits, flags profiles and sessions as inactive.
 Heartbeats are regular checks that spot patterns suggesting inactivity.
 For instance, if a user left the page, this task sends a "visit-ended"